ebi-ait/ingest-state-tracking/README.md

   State-->>State: keeps track of all assay messages and checks if all are finished State-->>Core: when all assay messages finished, it sets submissionState to ARCHIVING<br/> this signals that user can start the manual process

-  User-->>Archiver: manually triggers archiving Archiver-->>Archiver: converts metadata Archiver-->>DSP: creates DSP submission and creates metadata User-->>DSP: does manual process to upload files for sequencing runs User->>DSP: wait for the DSP submission to be valid and submittable User->>Archiver: requests to submit submission Archiver-->>DSP: submits submission
+  User->>Archiver: manually triggers archiving Archiver-->>Archiver: converts metadata Archiver-->>DSP: creates DSP submission and creates metadata User->>DSP: does manual process to upload files for sequencing runs User->>DSP: wait for the DSP submission to be valid and submittable User->>Archiver: requests to submit submission Archiver-->>DSP: submits submission